 In addition to providing education to the SAF, RSIS is also involved in the education of officials from other government agencies.
 The lectures given and the seminars and conferences held are primarily in the areas of regional security, non-traditional security, and international geopolitics.

-Apart from teaching in the School’s masters programmes, senior NSSP researchers share their insights with public officers at seminars and training courses.
+Apart from teaching in the School’s masters programmes, senior researchers from the National Security Studies Programme (NSSP) share their insights with public officers at seminars and training courses.
 They are also involved in outreach activities for the young.

 RSIS also conducts executive programmes for professionals.
 The Studies in Inter-Religious Relations in Plural Societies (SRP) Programme conducted its 4th Executive Programme from 12 to 16 November 2018.
 The five-day programme aimed to provide foundational yet incisive knowledge on the crucial role of religion in society and in relation to communal conflict and cohesion.